lockedinspace/letme-documentation/docs/quickstart/install-setup.md

 letme: use the argument '--profile pro-landing-zone-ap' to interact with the account.
 ```

-Now you can perform AWS cli operations against that account:
+And perform AWS cli operations against that account:

 ```bash
 $ aws s3 ls --profile pro-landing-zone-ap